2022 Jeep Gladiator – Is it the pickup version of the Wrangler truck?

 Gladiator vs the Competition:

-The Gladiator Rubicon is the most expensive trim, costs $45,000, which may seem a little high from competitors, but when you notice that Tacoma TRD also costs about $44,000, you get the idea.
+The Gladiator High Altitude is the most expensive trim, which may seem a little high from competitors, but when you notice that Tacoma TRD also costs about the same, you get the idea.
 Henceforth the Jeep Gladiator is way cooler than its competitors such as Toyota Tacoma, Chevy Colorado, Ford Ranger, and GMC Sera Denali.
 In other words, Gladiator is undoubtedly the best mid-range pickup truck to be offered in the market currently.